sebastianschnock/login-game/README.md

 Who has the longest login streak?

 ## Description
-On the surface this is just a test project for an authentication flow with Ember, but it is actually an awesome game of login fun!
+On the surface this is just a test project for an authentication flow with Ember, but it is actually an awesome game of login fun! :yum:

 ## Live demo
 Go to https://login-game.firebaseapp.com/ and play away!